 Bees beat their wings at high speeds thanks to muscles in the spongy thorax.
 This movement creates a buzzing sound as they fly.
-Younger bees will beat their wings faster, creating a higher-pitched buzz than older, larger bees.
-A grounded bee can also make a buzzing sound by vibrating its wing muscles at high speeds.
+Younger bees beat their wings faster, creating a higher-pitched buzz than older, larger bees.
+Grounded bees can also buzz by vibrating their wing muscles at high speeds.

 How fast can a honey bee fly?

-An average adult honey bee that isn’t carrying a load of pollen or nectar can fly at around 15mph (24kph).
+An average-sized adult honey bee can fly unencumbered at around 15mph (24kph).
 Once loaded up, a worker bee will slow to 12mph (19kph).

 How high can a bee fly?

 Although uncommon, bees can fly at altitudes over 26,200 feet (8000m).
 Source.
-For most bees, there is no reason to fly up high as their food sources are on the ground.
-They are also susceptible to birds of prey, exposed in the air with no cover.
+Most bees have no reason to fly up high as their food sources are on the ground.
+They are also susceptible to birds of prey, exposed with no cover.
 Some drone congregating areas are located higher up in the air.

 Can bees fly upside down?

 Although bees are capable of flying vertically upward, they can’t fly upside down.
-If you ever see a bee inverted on a surface, they’ve grabbed hold of the ceiling with their front legs and somersaulted up.
+If you ever see a bee inverted on a surface, it has grabbed hold of the ceiling with its front legs and somersaulted up.
 Source.

 Can bees regrow a damaged wing?

-Bees cannot grow their wings back, unlike some other species like reptiles or octopuses.
-Honey bees live in colonies, so evolving regenerative powers haven’t been needed as they can simply be replaced by a new bee.
+Bees cannot grow their wings back, unlike other species like reptiles or octopuses.
+Honey bees live in colonies, so evolving regenerative powers haven’t been needed as a new bee can replace them.